hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 How are these probles related?
 You solve first with separating reusable code and turning it into an extension.
 And you've got second problem &mdash; extension needs config.

-These problems become most acute for repeated projects when you have to deploy many/several similar projects with big/small changes.
+These problems are most acute for repeated projects when you have to deploy many/several similar projects with big/small changes.
 But removing copypasta and code reuse never hurt anyone.

 I want to share my solution for outlined problems.